On the surface, credit scores seem pretty simple.

-The range you fall into as a borrower can mean the difference between thousands of dollars in interest over the life of the loan.
+The range you fall into as a borrower can mean a difference between thousands of dollars in interest over the life of a loan.
 If you’re buying a house, a good credit score can save you tens of thousands.

 Conventional mortgages usually require a score of 620 or higher.
-If you have a credit score less than 580, you won’t even be able to qualify for an FHA mortgage unless you have a 10% down payment.
+If you have a credit score below 580, you won’t even be able to qualify for an FHA mortgage unless you have a 10% down payment.

 Many high-paying rewards or travel credit cards are only available to those with scores of 700 or higher.